Gene Simmons: File-sharing controversy

 In 2007, Simmons spoke out against music piracy, and called for file-sharers to be sued.
-A year later, he threatened further lawsuits, and to withhold new recordings, if file-sharing continued.
+A year later, he threatened further lawsuits, and to withhold new recordings if file-sharing continued.
 In 2010, Anonymous staged a DDoS on his website, prompting Simmons to hit back with provocative comments once he was back online, at which point Anonymous staged a second DDoS, taking Simmons's site down again.

 In September 2014, Simmons said "The death of rock was not a natural death.
 Rock did not die of old age.
 It was murdered".
 Simmons blames file sharing and that no one values music "enough to pay you for it" for the decline of the rock music scene.

 Comments on suicide and depression

-In July 2014, Simmons made comments in an interview with Songfacts that encouraged those with depression to kill themselves.I never understand, because I always call them on their bluff.
+In July 2014, Simmons made comments in an interview with Songfacts in which he goaded those who announce their intention to commit suicide.

+I never understand, because I always call them on their bluff.
 I'm the guy who says 'Jump!' when there's a guy on top of a building who says, "That's it, I can't take it anymore, I'm going to jump."
 Are you kidding?
 Why are you announcing it?
 Shut the fuck up, have some dignity and jump!
 You've got the crowd.The comments drew criticism from Nikki Sixx of Mötley Crüe, who had suffered from depression in the past.
 Following his comments, both Triple M and Winnipeg radio station Power 97 stated that they were pulling all Kiss songs from their lineup in protest.
 Simmons later clarified his comments and apologized for the incident.